BadIdeaFactory/biffud.com/src/pages/projects/20170000-overengineered-diplomacy/overengineered.project.md

 link: https://github.com/BadIdeaFactory/overengineered-diplomacy
 source: https://github.com/BadIdeaFactory/overengineered-diplomacy
 code: BIF00-1
-highlight: false # true will make it bigger on the page and align to left (will affect order)
+feature: false # will put it above all other projects on the projects page, and feature it on the home page
 timeframe: Oct 2018 – ∞ # this is how long the project dragged for

 needs: